Neil-Talent/Neil-Talent/README.md

 👋 Hi, I’m @Neil-Talent
-👀 I’m interested in projects, trends and insights
-🌱 I’m currently learning MBA
+👀 I’m interested in Tech Talent projects, trends and insights 🌱 I’m currently learning powerMBA
-🤜🏼🤛🏼 I'm looking to collaborate on
-📫 How to reach me at either neil.woodhams@talent-horizons.com or neilwoodhams005@gmail.com ⚡ Fun fact: I'm a lot taller than I look on video conference 😹
+🤜🏼🤛🏼 I'm looking to collaborate on tech hiring for progressive clients 📫 How to reach me - at either neilwoodhams005@gmail.com ⚡ Fun fact: I'm a lot taller than I look on video conference 😹
 <!---
 Neil-Talent/Neil-Talent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.